 Manchester encoding can be used to ensure a dc-free (zero mean) transmission.
 The encoded over-the-air bit rate (chip rate) is double the rate set by the DATA_RATE variable (Address 0x10C and Address 0x10D).
 A Binary 0 is mapped to 10, and a Binary 1 is mapped to 01.
 Manchester encoding and decoding are applied to the payload data and the CRC.
+It is recommended to use Manchester encoding for OOK modulation.
 Manchester encoding and decoding are enabled by setting MANCHESTER_ENC = 1 in the SYMBOL_MODE register (Address 0x11C).

-8b/10b ENCODING
+8B/10B ENCODING